 DUI on Private Property

 Can a person be arrested for DUI if the person drove (or was in actual physical control) while on private property only?
+A related question is whether the DHSMV can administratively suspend a driver’s license after a DUI offense that occurred on private property?

 Florida’s DUI statute, Section 316.193, criminalized driving or being in actual physical control of a vehicle “within this state” while under the influence of alcohol or chemical or controlled substances or having a BAC of .08 or above.

-“all the streets and highways thereof and elsewhere throughout the county wherever the public has the right to travel by motor vehicle.
+To focus exclusively on the phrase “in this state” ignores the language of section 316.640, Florida Statutes, which provides, in part, that counties and municipalities shall enforce state traffic laws on: “all the streets and highways thereof and elsewhere throughout the county wherever the public has the right to travel by motor vehicle.
 In addition, the sheriff’s office may be required by the county to enforce the traffic laws of this state on any private or limited access road or roads over which the county has jurisdiction pursuant to a written agreement entered into under s.
 316.006(3)(b).”

-On the other hand, State v.
+On the other hand, in State v.
 Day, 96 Wn.2d 646, 638 P.2d 546, 548 (1981), a case from the State of Washington with DUI laws similar to Florida’s DUI laws, the court concluded that it was an unreasonable extension of the legislature’s police power to prohibit intoxicated persons from driving on private land.

 Many believe the courts in Florida should read the statute to say that a driver on private land, who poses no danger to the general public, is exempt from regulation under Florida’s DUI statute.